-The program began in Central Highlands followed by Loddon.
-WRGO is currently being rolled out in Inner and Outer Gippsland, Wimmera South West (formerly Western District), and will then move on to Ovens Murray, Goulburn and the Mallee regions in late 2018 and early 2019.
+The program began in Central Highlands followed by Loddon and Inner Gippsland.
+WRGO is currently being rolled out in Outer Gippsland, Wimmera South West (formerly Western District), Ovens Murray and Goulburn.
+WGRO will come to the Mallee region in May 2019.

 Our Own Voices Forum: Why Writing Matters will be held in each region to explore how writing and storytelling can help develop new ways of thinking about the self, disability, and community.

 The forums are designed for people with disability as well as providing professional development for local councils, libraries, arts and disability organisations.

 After each forum, Write-ability Goes Regional and Online continues with a series of facilitated writing groups for writers with disability.
 As well as workshops and author talks, the writers groups include live webinars that are archived on the Writers Victoria website.